elevy99927/Jenkins-k8s/Final-Exam/README.md

     - Nginx Deployment
     - ClusterIP Service
     - Ingress
-12. Define an ArgoCD App-of-Apps configuration that pulls these manifests **Deliverables:**
+12. Define an ArgoCD App-of-Apps configuration that pulls these manifests.

+**Deliverables:**
 - GitHub repository with valid K8s manifests
 - App-of-Apps YAML points to your repo and successfully syncs